kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Next I had to change my code because a `timestamp` value will be populated automatically, whereas a `datetime` value has to be set manually.
 Partitioning by day doesn't make sense when every timestamp has value `0000-00-00 00:00:00`.
 No big problem.

 Thinking about it, I am wrong.
+Adminer set the wrong value by default.
 I just have to set the correct default value.

     ALTER TABLE `tmp.sql_log`
     CHANGE `tmstmp` `tmstmp` datetime NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP AFTER `id_sql`;